 By eating mostly fresh, light, wet foods and including a heavy meal only in the afternoon, you will help your fire burn bright but not out of control.
 You’ll feel light, cool and energized.
 Your heart, circulation and digestion will be strong.
 You won’t feel bloated or full.

 Traditional Chinese Medicine uses nutrition as a tool to maintain health and promote healing.
 Eating a yin diet with your heavy meal in the late afternoon is good general advice, but your constitution may need a slightly different routine.
 The proportion of yin food matters and varies from person to person.
-To get the best summer eating tips, contact us and together we’ll make a plan that’s perfect for you.
+To get the best summer eating tips, contact me and together we’ll make a plan that’s perfect for you.

 Acupuncture and Anxiety